clojerl/example-web-app/README.md

 ## Playing around in the REPL

-Changing the message shown is as easy as redefining the `message` var in the `web-app.root` namespace.
+Changing the message shown can be done by redefining the `message` var in the `web-app.root` namespace.

     clje.user=> (ns web-app.root)